Space-Store-fivem/space_trucker/README.md

-# gs-trucker
+# space-trucker

 ## Install Tutorial
-- import gs_trucker_skills.sql to your database
+- import space_trucker_skills.sql to your database
 - For Locale | setr gstrucker:locale en

 # HOW TO ADD NEW INDUSTRY TYPE